CentroEPiaggio/calibration/README.md

 7. Place the calibrator where you consider the two systems fully track it succesfully, e.g. the marker plane is parallel to the lens.
 Now type `rosservice call /calibrate` and you should see how both marker and tracker align

-The transformation between the two systems is saved inot a yaml file inside 'config' with a given name and broadcasted.
-However, after calibration, you might kill the process, and type `roslaunch calibration asus_head_vito_broadcaster.launch` to add the name space to the calibration parameters.
+8. The transformation between the two systems is saved into a yaml file inside 'config' with a given name and broadcasted.
+After calibration, you might kill the process, and type `roslaunch calibration asus_head_vito_broadcaster.launch` to add the name space to the calibration parameters.